fpsawicki/02456-Deep-Learning/README.md

 # Models and Results
-- Description and conclusions are in Poster.pdf and Article.docs
+- Description and conclusions are in Poster.pdf and Final_Report.pdf
-- UNet and Mask-RCNN were used and compared in this project
+- UNet and Mask-RCNN were implemented using Pytorch
-- Pytorch is used for networks implementation
+- Metrics used for comparison can be found here https://github.com/petoor/ImageMetrics
 - To recreate results some modifications of input/output paths are required